FrankThonig/TestCase.Selenium.Local/README.md

 ##### *Pipeline*

-Configuration of a Pipeline is handled by the `swtestsLocalPipeline_Jenkinsfile` Jenkinsfile.
+Configuration of a Pipeline is handled by the `seleniumWebSearchLocalPipeline_Jenkinsfile` Jenkinsfile.

 *Git configuration*